 Reef Doctor is working to monitor coral reef health, protect threatened coastal ecosystems, and manage marine resources, while simultaneously improving the lives of the impoverished Vezo communities in South West Madagascar.
 We are located in the Bay of Ranobe, next to the fishing village of Ifaty, and have been working in this region since 2002.

 We conduct applied marine research and promotes conservation and resource management through outreach, education, and community development projects.
-These programmes are designed with the local fishing community at heart and share a core value of sustainability.
-As an integral and respected member of the community, ReefDoctor works in collaboration with village presidents, fishermen and tourist operators in order to address the issues affecting the Bay of Ranobe community.
+These programmes are designed with the local Vezo fishing community at heart and share a core value of sustainability.
+As an integral, well-established and respected member of the community, Reef Doctor works in collaboration with village presidents, fishermen, tourist operators, government ministries, and other NGOs in order to address the issues affecting the Bay of Ranobe’s ecosystems and communities.